With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreGenacross Family And Youth Services is a mental health facility in Holland, OH, located at 1905 Perrysburg Holland Road, 43528 zip code area.
-Genacross Family And Youth Services provides partial hospitalization/day treatment, outpatient treatment and residential treatment.
-Genacross Family And Youth Services provides couples/family therapy, trauma therapy and activity therapy to young adults, seniors 65 or older and children / adolescents.
-Genacross Family And Youth Services also supports people with trauma, people with serious mental illness and children/adolescents with serious emotional disturbance.
-Additional services offered by Genacross Family And Youth Services consist of family psychoeducation, case management and psychosocial rehabilitation services.
+Genacross Family And Youth Services provides outpatient treatment, partial hospitalization/day treatment and residential treatment.
+Genacross Family And Youth Services provides psychotropic medication, trauma therapy and cognitive behavioral therapy to young adults, seniors 65 or older and children / adolescents.
+Genacross Family And Youth Services also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people with trauma.
+Additional services offered by Genacross Family And Youth Services consist of case management, vocational rehabilitation services and education services.

 Learn MoreUniversity Of Toledo Medical Center Behavioral Health Unit is a mental health center in Toledo, Ohio, located at 3000 Arlington Avenue, 43614 zip code.
-University Of Toledo Medical Center Behavioral Health Unit provides partial hospitalization/day treatment, hospital inpatient treatment and outpatient treatment.
-University Of Toledo Medical Center Behavioral Health Unit offers activity therapy, couples/family therapy and behavior modification to adults, children / adolescents and seniors 65 or older.
+University Of Toledo Medical Center Behavioral Health Unit provides partial hospitalization/day treatment, outpatient treatment and hospital inpatient treatment.
+University Of Toledo Medical Center Behavioral Health Unit offers group therapy, activity therapy and psychotropic medication to young adults, seniors 65 or older and adults.
 University Of Toledo Medical Center Behavioral Health Unit also supports people with Alzheimer's or dementia and seniors or older adults.
 More services available at University Of Toledo Medical Center Behavioral Health Unit include case management, suicide prevention services and psychosocial rehabilitation services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.